sirreajohn/Lattice/README.md

 Lattice is an incredibly fluid infinite canvas application designed to bring spatial organization to your thoughts, architectures, and data.
 Whether you want to map out software diagrams, write dynamic sticky notes, or build structured nesting boards, Lattice renders it all seamlessly.

-It is engineered from the ground up to be blazingly fast using Svelte 5, fully responsive across touch and desktop platforms, and highly secure for true production self-hosting.
+It is engineered from the ground up to be blazingly fast using Svelte 5, fully responsive across touch and desktop platforms, and highly secure for true production self-hosting with a local-first philosophy.

 ## ✨ Core Features